sarkug/alx-system_engineering-devops/0x00-shell_basics/README.md

 A script to go to previous directory

 A script to list a number of directories

+A script to get the file details